Managing data in xGT

 entity may be a table, vertex, or edge frame.

-paths parameter describes where xGT can find the CSV file or files.
+paths parameter describes where xGT can find the CSV file or files and uses an optional protocol as a prefix to indicate what system the file is located on.

 xgt.HeaderMode.NONEmeans there is no header line in the CSV file.